iotinga/openivi-html5/README.md

 # HTML5 environment for OpenIVI Mobility

 This provides a HTML5 runtime for OpenIVI Mobility applications.
-Documentation is at https://openivimobility.github.io/developing/setting-up-an-html5-development-environment.html[the main OpenIVI docs site].
+Documentation is at [the main OpenIVI docs site](https://openivimobility.github.io/developing/setting-up-an-html5-development-environment.html).

+This fork aims to integrate Linux SocketCAN interface to read data from CAN bus instead of a demo file.

+The interface is optimized for a 800x480 display, but can be easily adapted to different resolution acting on `mainwindow.ui` and HTML/CSS part.

 ## Contributing